Admissions Policy and Procedures 2021–2022

 The Medway Catholic Primary Schools are voluntary aided schools in the Diocese of Southwark.
 Each school is conducted by its governing body as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government, and seeks at all times to be a witness to Jesus Christ.
 The schools exist primarily to serve the Catholic community and Catholic children always have priority of admission.
 However, the Governing Body also welcomes applications from those of other denominations and faiths who support the religious ethos of the school.

-Having consulted with the Local Authority and other admission authorities, the Governors intend to admit into the reception class, in September 2017, up to the planned admission number 60 without reference to ability or aptitude.
+Having consulted with the Local Authority and other admission authorities, the Governors intend to admit into the Reception class, in September 2021, up to the planned admission number 60 without reference to ability or aptitude.

 All applicants need to complete the Medway Catholic Schools Supplementary Information Form (SIF) in addition to the Local Authority Application Form.
 The supplementary form can be downloaded below or obtained from the School Office, it must be returned to the school by the closing date for applications.